Trusted WordPress tutorials, when you need them most.

 Depending on the WordPress plugins you’ve installed, you may see some extra options.
 For example, if you’re using WooCommerce, then you can include ‘Products’ in the SearchWP search results.

-For more on this topic, feel free to see our guide on how to make a smart WooCommerce product search.
+See our guide on how to make a smart WooCommerce product search to learn more about it.

 Adding additional content types to WordPress search

-You’ll also notice that ‘Keyword Stems’ is selected by default.
+In the settings panel, you will also see the ‘Keyword Stemming’ option checked by default.
 This means SearchWP may include results that don’t have the same ending as the search term.

 For example, if you search for ‘run,’ then keyword stemming will include ‘running’ and ‘runners’ in the results.